 Excel will truly help us excel in Accounting and Taxation.

 16. What is Deterred Tax and how is its Value Created?

-Ans: In accounting and taxation, a deterred tax asset is when the tax amount is paid or the amount is carried forward.
-This carried forward amount can not still be recognized in the income statement.
+Ans: In accounting and taxation, a deferred tax asset is when the tax amount is paid or the amount is carried forward.
+This carried-forward amount can not still be recognized in the income statement.
 This value is created by taking the difference between the taxable income and book income.

 Accounting and taxation courses would throw more light on the topic of taxes.